DPT-RP1/dpt-canvas/README.md

 * See if can draw the eraser circle fast enough
 * Store / retrieve context-based anotation
 * Make the eraser stroke-based like Sony
+* Store / Retrieve strokes or at least the bitmap with event listeners so that clients can retrieve them